Write gRPC scripts and tests in Postman using the pm object

 • data - The sent message content

-• timestamp - The time at which the message was sent, represented as a Date object
+• timestamp - The time the message was sent, represented as a Date object

 For requests with unary and server streaming methods, pm.request.messages will contain only one message at index 0 which can be accessed as pm.request.messages.idx(0).